The Food Bank provides food to its member agencies in Columbiana, Mahoning and Trumbull counties. If you are in need of food, click here.

 • Once membership is granted, program representatives must attend a Food Bank orientation for new agencies.

-If you have further questions about membership and to request an application, please contact Kim Brock in the Agency Relations Department at 330-792-5522, ext.
-107, or by email at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If you have further questions about membership guidelines or the membership application process, please contact Kim Brock at 330-792-5522, ext.
+107, or by email at kpeters@shfbmv.org